🔣 Block States

 uvlock: false

-The following content may become difficult to understand.
+warning The following content may be challenging to understand.
 I will explain it in as much detail as possible.
-Please make sure to read it word by word.
+Please be sure to read it word by word carefully.

 blocks: